-There is a huge abundance of accommodation options in Dublin city centre and further afield.
-There are plenty of AirBnB’s, hostels, family-friendly hotels and even 5-stars hotels in Dublin.
+There is a huge abundance of accommodation options in Dublin City Centre and further afield.
+There are plenty of Airbnb, hostels, family-friendly hotels, and even 5-star hotels in Dublin.
 There is something to suit everyone’s budget.

 The cheapest hotel options are located outside of the city centre, but the city will be accessible from these via public transport.
 There are lots of hostel options in the city centre.
 Click here to check out the hostel options in Dublin.